ACE Program – Frequently Asked Questions

 - To apply for financial aid, complete an online application at www.fasfa.gov.
 We are here to help you complete the financial aid application (FAFSA), please contact the site coordinator closest to you to set an appointment.
 You must reapply for financial aid each spring for the next academic year.

 - With financial aid, what you actually pay out of pocket is much less than the price of tuition.
-Learn why Understanding College Tuition Price vs. Out of Pocket Costs.
+Learn why Understanding College Tuition Price vs. Out of Pocket Costs or 9 Things You Need to Know About Net (College) Price.

 - To learn more about student loans, visit studentloans.gov.